Suspected Iranian-affiliated drone kills US contractor and wounds 5 US service members in northeast Syria - Local News 8

 Suspected Iranian-affiliated drone kills US contractor and wounds 5 US service members in northeast Syria

-A US contractor was killed on Thursday in Syria after a suspected Iranian-affiliated drone struck a facility housing US personnel in northeast Syria, the Pentagon said in a statement Thursday.
+A US contractor was killed Thursday after a suspected Iranian-affiliated drone struck a facility housing US personnel in northeast Syria, the Pentagon said in a statement.

-Five US service members and an additional US contractor were wounded in the strike.
+The contractor was an American citizen, a spokesman for US Central Command confirmed.
+Five US service members and an additional US contractor were also wounded in the strike.

-“The intelligence community assess the UAV (unmanned aerial vehicle) to be of Iranian origin,” according to the statement.
+“The intelligence community assess the UAV (unmanned aerial vehicle) to be of Iranian origin,” the Pentagon said.

-In response, President Joe Biden authorized a precision airstrike “in eastern Syria against facilities used by groups affiliated with Iran’s Islamic Revolutionary Guards Corps (IRGC),” Secretary of Defense Lloyd Austin said in the statement.
+In response to the strike, President Joe Biden authorized a precision airstrike “in eastern Syria against facilities used by groups affiliated with Iran’s Islamic Revolutionary Guards Corps (IRGC),” Secretary of Defense Lloyd Austin said in the statement.

 The US, according to the Pentagon statement, “took proportionate and deliberate action intended to limit the risk of escalation and minimize casualties.”